Feature Introduction

 Concept

-Upper left corner: Query the existing data structure from the database for comparison with the new data structure specified by the user.
+Top left: Query the existing data structure from the database to compare with the new data structure passed in by users.

-The shape of the data structure queried from database is same with the shape of new data structure give by user.
-Therefore, the query cost and comparison cost are determined by the complexity of the data structure specified by the user.
+Whatever shape of data structure the user passes in, the same shape will be queried from the database, ensuring the shapes of old and new data structures are identical.
+Therefore, the querying and comparison costs are determined by the complexity of the user-provided data structure.

-and execute the corresponding SQL operations:- Orange part: For entity objects that exist in both old and new data structures, if some scalar properties change, modify the data
+- Orange parts: For entity objects that exist in both new and old data structures, modify data if scalar properties have changed

-- Blue part: For entity objects that exist in both old and new data structures, if some associations change, modify the association
+- Blue parts: For entity objects that exist in both new and old data structures, modify associations if they have changed

-- Green part: For entity objects that exist in the new data structure but do not exist in the old data structure, insert data and create the association
+- Green parts: For entity objects that exist in the old data structure but not in the new one, decouple this object, clear associations and possibly delete data

-- Red part: For entity objects that exist in the old data structure but not in the new data structure, dissociate this object, clear the association and possibly delete the data
+- Red parts: For entity objects that exist in the new data structure but not in the old one, insert data and establish associations

 Scenarios